 Difference

 When it comes to using Java, several different applications are easily built using the programming language.
 Java is a programming language that can be used everywhere.
-That said, it is used for desktops, mobile phones, gaming applications, scientific applications, IoT, big data apps, etc. Hence, you will see numerous retailers, enterprises, banks, manufacturers, financial companies, and others rely on Java.
+That said, it is used for desktops, mobile phones, gaming applications, scientific applications, IoT, big data apps, etc. Hence, you will see numerous retailers, enterprises, banks, manufacturers, financial companies, and others rely on Java development services.

 Also, several programming languages are inspired by this language.
 This language is suitable for various applications such as scientific applications, robust, scalable, and server-side development, android apps, embedded apps and IoT, Microservices-based apps, financial and trading apps, etc.